jankotek/mapdb/README.md

 Common problem with memory mapped files on Windows (use Linux).
 Make sure DB is closed correctly.
 Also use newest JVM.

-**Computer becomes very slow during DB writes** -
-JDBM uses all available CPU to speedup writes.
+**Computer becomes very slow during DB writes** - MapDB uses all available CPU to speedup writes.
 Try to insert Thread.sleep(1) into your code, or lower thread priority.

-**File locking, OverlappingFileLockException, some IOError** - You are trying to open file already opened by another JDBM.
+**File locking, OverlappingFileLockException, some IOError** - You are trying to open file already opened by another MapDB.
 Make sure that you `DB.close()` store correctly.
 Some operating systems (Windows) may leave file lock even after JVM is terminated.
 You may also try to open database in read-only mode.

 **Strange behavior in collections** -
-Maps and Sets in JDBM should be drop-in replacement for `java.util` collections.
+Maps and Sets in MapDB should be drop-in replacement for `java.util` collections.
 So any significant difference is  a bug.
 Please [create new bug report](https://github.com/jankotek/JDBM4/issues/new) with code to reproduce issue.

 Support
 =======
-JDBM has three places where you may find a help.
+MapDB has three places where you may find a help.
 For anything with stack-trace you should create [new bug report](https://github.com/jankotek/JDBM4/issues/new).
 Small feature request goes into bug tracker.
 Use it also for trivial questions (how to open collection?) because incomplete documentation is a bug.

 There is [mail-group](mailto:jdbm@googlegroups.com) with [archive](http://groups.google.com/group/jdbm).
-You should use it for more general discussion (can JDBM support transactional software memory?).
+You should use it for more general discussion (can MapDB support transactional software memory?).
 Also questions about performance and data-modeling should go into mail-group.

 Last option is to [contact me directly](mailto:jan at kotek dot net).
 I prefer public bug tracker and mail-group so others can find answers as well.
 Unless you specify your question as confidential, I may forward it to public mail-group.

-JDBM is a hobby project and time I can spend on it is limited.
+MapDB is a hobby project and time I can spend on it is limited.
 Please always attach code to illustrate/reproduce your problem, so I can fix it efficiently.
 You can also [buy me a gift](http://www.amazon.co.uk/gp/registry/registry.html?ie=UTF8&id=2CIB8H24EE6R3&type=wishlist) to get your problem solved faster.